platform-experience/serviceportal-widget-library/pe-business-impact/README.md

 ---
 ## Sample Data and Data Structures
 ---
 With the Performance Analytics - Content Pack - Event Management installed.
-The System table *em_alert_anomoly* is created.  `This update set will install a sample record into the table.`
+The System table *em_alert_anomoly* is created.

+> This update set will install a sample record into the table.`

-`NOTE`
+> **Note** :
-There two (2) records provided as an insert or updates as part of the Update Set installation.
+There are two (2) records provided as an insert or updates as part of the Update Set installation.
 The record for the *em_alert_anomaly* is updated to create the necessary links/connections with the required CMDB tables.
 Additionally, there is a single record created for the Event Type and added to the *em_event_type* table.